ChrstphrHll/npc_gen/students/Gavyn Sadalymn.md

 ---
 # Gavyn Sadalymn
 ### Description
-- Human Ranger from Qualnis
+- Human Ranger from Beleriand
 - 5th year Diplomacy student in Jettenia
 - shoulder length wavy platinum hair that's messy, Hazel eyes, and Light Tan skin
 - Is Efficient and Retiring, and has Nature as their ideal
+- Speaks in a light, indirect, sustained manner

 ### Notes